This FAQ website provides sample questions and answers related to information provided in the NIH notice of funding opportunity: PA-23-189.

 When can applications be sent to NIDA?
 Are there special submission dates?
 Applications for FY 2024 will be accepted until May 9, 2024.

 What Is the Review Procedure for NIDA Diversity Supplements?
 Diversity supplement applications submitted to NIDA are reviewed by NIDA program divisions, and by an internal review committee of NIDA staff.
 Reviews are held monthly and the evaluation factors listed in Section V of PA-23-189 are followed.
 Committee results/recommendations are shared with NIDA Program officials and applicants.

 How long will it take to receive a decision on my application once it is sent to NIDA for consideration?
 It takes approximately ten weeks from receipt of the application in NIDA’s Office of Diversity and Health Disparities until a funding decision is made.
 NIDA’s review committee makes every effort to ensure results/recommendations are shared with NIDA Program officials and applicants in a timely manner and subsequent funding decisions are handled expeditiously.

 How can I find out more about the NIH Diversity Supplements program?
-Complete information about the NIH Diversity Supplements Program can be found in the NIH Funding Opportunity Announcement (FOA) PA-21-071.
+Complete information about the NIH Diversity Supplements Program can be found in the notice of funding opportunity PA-23-189.